alcarasj/cpp-stuff/README.md

 2. Set the CMake install directory with `export MY_INSTALL_DIR=$HOME/.local`
 3. Generate the Makefile with `cmake -DCMAKE_PREFIX_PATH=$MY_INSTALL_DIR .`
 4. Make the server and client with `make -j 4`
-5. Run the server with `./server`
+5. Run the server with `./bin/server`
-6. Run the client with `./client`
+6. Run the client with `./bin/client`
 ### Building the server Docker image
 1. Build the server and client as normal.
 2. `docker build . -t alcarasj/cpp-stuff`
-3. `docker run -p 50051:50051 alcarasj/cpp-stuff:latest`
+3. `docker run -p 8080:50051 alcarasj/cpp-stuff:latest`
+4. Run the client with `./bin/client`